threatgrid/flanders/README.md

 ;     ...}}
 ```

-From there, you can convert them other formats such as malli or schema:
+From there, you can convert them to other formats such as malli or schema:

 ```clojure
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;